nitin27may/StretchTracker/docs/features.md

 The statistics dashboard helps you track your stretching habits over time:

-- **Completion rates**: See what percentage of stretch reminders you complete
+- **Completion rates**: See what percentage of Stretch Trackers you complete
 - **Streaks**: Track your longest streak of consecutive completed stretches
 - **Daily and weekly trends**: Identify patterns in your stretching habits
 - **Session duration**: Monitor how long your stretching sessions typically last